SumoLogic/sumologic-documentation/docs/send-data/use-json-configure-sources/local-configuration-file-management/view-download-source-json-configuration.md

 You can view and copy the Source JSON configuration for a Collector or Source from Sumo Logic:

-* **Collectors**. the JSON file defines the set of Sources on the selected Collector.
+* **Collectors**.
+The JSON file defines the set of Sources on the selected Collector.
-* **Sources**. the JSON file defines a single Source to use when managing a folder of multiple Sources or when uploading a new Source using the API.
+* **Sources**.
+The JSON file defines a single Source to use when managing a folder of multiple Sources or when uploading a new Source using the API.

 Source JSON configurations allow you to configure Sources or to store Source configurations as backups.
 See [Local Configuration File Management for Existing Collectors and Sources](existing-collectors-and-sources.md) for information on using JSON configuration files.